pyrrhicPachyderm/pluribus/README.md

 To install Pluribus, clone this repository, `cd` into it, then run `sudo make install`.

 To uninstall it, run `sudo make uninstall`.
-It is installed using `pip3`, so you can also uninstall it using `pip3 uninstall pluribus`.

 ## Using Pluribus